barsimark/route_planner_HU/README.md

 chosen points on the route is the order the user have set.
 There are two buttons on the right.
 With the first one you can reset the screen in order to plan a new route.
 The bottom one can be used to plan the route.
-After the planning, the data of the selected route is shown under the two buttons.
+After the planning, the data of the selected route are shown under the two buttons.
 The name of the selected points with the distance till that point is shown.

 Data structure:
 The main structure is a graph with the vertexes as the locations and the edges as the distance between the two points.
 The graph can be found in a 2D array as its distance matrix.
-There is another array with the vertexes and its coordinatates and also two arrays containing the border points for the drawing part.
+There is another array with the vertexes and its coordinatates and also two arrays containing the border points for the drawing function.

 Source of data:
 There are three .txt files for the project.
 The csp.txt contains the locations with an id, name